QuentinRa/blog.quentinra.dev/info/nosql/mongodb/index.md

 ```
 </div></div>

-> **Note**: this is one of the way to make a relationship between documents.
+> **Note**: this is one of the ways to make a relationship between documents.
 You are simply storing a document inside another.
 You could give an ObjectId to main referencing another document inside another collection (ex: cars).

 <hr class="sl">